 Technically there is also no reason that Fiori could not be used with ECC.
-However, SAP has no interest in providing something that, while it may improve the user experience, does not drive companies down the pathway that SAP wants.
+However, SAP has no interest in providing something that may improve the user experience and does not drive companies down the pathway that SAP wants.

 Fiori Based on Netweaver?

 Now, as for Bloor’s contention on Fiori being based on Netweaver.
 Netweaver is a marketing term that describes things inside the construct or the box of Netweaver, as covered in the article Did Netweaver Ever Actually Exist?
-For this discussion, the topic is neither here not there.
-The central point made by Bloor regarding the lack of dependence between Fiori and HANA is 100% correct.
+For this discussion, the topic is neither here nor there.
+Bloor’s central point regarding the lack of dependence between Fiori and HANA is 100% correct.

 Improvements in S/4HANA?

 The other – usually on-premises – parts of S/4 HANA are direct replacements for current Business Suite functionality (expect for SAP industry-specific solutions, where direct functional mapping into S/4 HANA industry solutions may not be currently available) and, at least at present, these application modules only run on SAP HANA as the underlying database.
 While we do not intend to dig into the particular features of these modules, we will make the comment that there are valuable new capabilities in these applications and there is an improved user interface.